 My boss just passed along the link to the commercial below for Intuit Websites, a company that aims to help small businesses build websites right!
 Watch the short commercial and see if you can spot what’s wrong with Intuit’s approach:

 Can’t see it yet?
-Then I’ll tell you: services that give the impression that it’s a good idea to build a business website using templates are lying to you.
+Then I’ll tell you: services that give the impression that it’s a good idea to build a business website using templates1 are lying to you.
 That’s right, lying.
 Universal template-based websites are rarely a good idea for anyone, and certainly not businesses.

 You run the risk of your website looking just like a ton of other people’s but with slightly different colors or a different picture in the corner.
 Plus, I’ve rarely come across a template service like that which results in good-looking websites.
 They claim they’ll make the site building process easier, but easy too often means so simple that you might as well use MS Frontpage for all the good it will do you.